0xhome/MUTE/README.md

 # MUTE
-Script for automatically mute or unmute keywords on Twitter
+Script for mute or unmute keywords on Twitter